Bolivian Leader Evo Morales Steps Down

 “Our duty will always be the defense of the people,” a female officer said through tears in a televised address.
 “The police are with the people!”

-When Bolivians went to the polls in October, many expressed hope that the president would suffer his first electoral loss since his landslide victory in 2005.
-Graffiti messages denouncing Morales as a “dictator” were ubiquitous in the capital.
+Shortly before Morales went on national television to announce his resignation, the commander of Bolivia’s armed forces, Gen. Williams Kaliman, said the military chiefs believed he should step down to restore “peace and stability and for the good of our Bolivia.”

-The opposition felt victorious when initial results showed that Morales would need to face former President Carlos Mesa in a runoff, having failed to carve out the 10-percentage-point margin needed for an outright win.
+When Bolivians went to the polls in October, many expressed hope that the president would suffer the first electoral loss since his landslide victory in 2005.
+Graffiti denouncing Morales as a “dictator” was ubiquitous in the capital.

-That scenario was potentially ruinous for Morales because other opposition candidates had endorsed Mesa.
+The opposition felt victorious when initial results showed that Morales had failed to carve out the 10-percentage-point margin needed for an outright win and would have to face a runoff.
+That scenario was potentially ruinous for Morales because other opposition candidates had endorsed the runner-up, Mesa.

 Without explaining why, election officials stopped releasing information on the vote count for 24 hours.
 The evening after the election, they announced a stunning update: Morales had won outright, with enough votes to avoid a second round.